JediRhymeTrix/SmartCities-Project-1/README.md

     - assets/ # Contains all the assets
     - data/ # Contains the data files
+        -> /sample_data/ # Contains a small subset of the dataset for testing the model ("grading script")
     - models/ # Contains the trained models
     - notebooks/ # Contains the main project notebook(s) and the grading notebook

+### The 'Notebooks' Directory

+This directory contains all the source code in the form of Jupyter notebooks.
+1. `reid_train.ipynb` - This is the notebook used for training the pedestrian re-identification model
+2. `reid_pipeline.ipynb` - This is the notebook containing the end-to-end pipeline for pedestrian detection and  re-identification
+3. `test.ipynb` - This is the "grading script".
+It is used to test the model on a small subset of the dataset.

 ## How to Run